solonmedia/AdminStyleChroma/readme.md

 # Admin Style Chroma

 This module provides a user interface to control the colors and typography of the AdminThemeUIKit backend theme for ProcessWire 3.0.
-It makes use of a heavily modified version of [Bernhard Baumrock](https://github.com/baumrock/AdminStyleRock)'s method (found in RockFrontend) for procuring Google Font files and saving them on your server.
-After looking at his references on CSSTricks is was pretty clear that the header manipulation approach was going to be the best one.

 The requirements are: